Bears eye share of 1st place when Rodgers, Packers visit - WHIZ News

 KEY MATCHUP: Adams vs. Bears CB Jaylon Johnson.
 Coming off a promising rookie season, Johnson is tied for fourth in the NFL with six passes defensed.
 He faces a big challenge with four-time Pro Bowler Adams on the other side.

 KEY INJURIES: Packers OT David Bakhtiari hasn’t played yet this season and will be sidelined again Sunday after tearing his anterior cruciate ligament on Dec.
 31. … Packers CB Jaire Alexander (shoulder), OLB Za’Darius Smith (back) and WR Marquez Valdes-Scantling (hamstring) also won’t play Sunday. … OL Elgton Jenkins has missed three straight games.
 Jenkins was a Pro Bowl left guard last year who had been filling in for Bakhtiari at left tackle until he hurt his ankle.
 C Josh Myers, a second-round pick from Ohio State, was dealing with a finger injury. … CB Kevin King injured a shoulder against the Bengals on Sunday.
 His absence would be bad news for a secondary already missing Jaire Alexander. … Bears QB Justin Fields suffered knee and rib injuries in last week’s game and missed a few plays.
-He was a full participant in practice on Wednesday. … The Bears placed RB David Montgomery (sprained knee) on injured reserve prior to last week’s game. … Chicago is down an offensive lineman after placing RT Germain Ifedi (knee) on IR on Wednesday. … DT Akiem Hicks (groin) missed last week’s game.
+He was a full participant in practice on Wednesday. … The Bears could be missing their top two running backs, with David Montgomery (sprained knee) placed on injured reserve prior to last week’s game and Damien Williams going on the reserve/COVID-19 list on Thursday. … Chicago is down an offensive lineman after placing RT Germain Ifedi (knee) on IR on Wednesday. … DT Akiem Hicks (groin) missed last week’s game. … WR Allen Robinson (ankle) is also dealing with an injury.

 SERIES NOTES: The Packers have won 19 of their past 22 meetings with the Bears, including playoff matchups. … The Packers are 21-5 against the Bears in games QB Aaron Rodgers has started.
 In one of the losses, he left with an injury after the opening series.